kiawin/newsable/README.md

 Newsable
 ========

-A rework of news-scrapper of SinarProject (http://sinarproject.org)
+A rework of news-scraper of SinarProject (http://sinarproject.org)

 # Dependencies